 Think you can answer these popular questions?
 Find out now.

 - A 79-year-old man with a medical history of colon cancer presents to the emergency department because of right leg pain below the knee for the past four hours.
 He has never had pain like this before and rates the pain as nine out of 10 in intensity below the knee.
 The patient denies shortness of breath.
 Physical examination is significant for absent dorsalis pedis and posterior tibial pulses in the right lower extremity.
-What should be done.

 Balancing rotations, Step 3 prep